nostek/UnityNativeEditBox/README.md

 3. Done!

 ##Usage
-Use the delegates on NativeEditBox for user information.
+- Use the delegates on NativeEditBox for user information.

-Use the static rect KeyboardArea on NativeEditBox for information about the keyboard.
+- Use the static rect KeyboardArea on NativeEditBox for information about the keyboard.
  If the rect is zero, then the keyboard is hidden.

 ##Known issues
-The NativeEditBox is always on top of Unity, nothing can go above it.
+- The NativeEditBox is always on top of Unity, nothing can go above it.

+##Tips
--Use DestroyNative() to destroy the native version and show Unitys InputField instead.
+- Use DestroyNative() to destroy the native version and show Unitys InputField instead.

--Activate "Switch Between Native And Unity" to make NativeEditBox to switch by itself when the inputfield gets deactivated.
+- Activate "Switch Between Native And Unity" to make NativeEditBox to switch by itself when the inputfield gets deactivated.

 ##Big thanks to for inspiration and help